netscaler/modern-apps-toolkit/netscaler-plugin/README.md

 | --label     | -l        | Label of the ingress controller deployment. |
 | --pod       |           | Name of the ingress controller pod.  |

-The following is a sample output for the kubectl netscaler-k8s conf subcommand:
+The following is a sample output for the kubectl netscaler conf subcommand:

 ```
-        # kubectl netscaler-k8s conf -l app=cic-tier2-citrix-cpx-with-ingress-controller -n netscaler
+        # kubectl netscaler conf -l app=cic-tier2-citrix-cpx-with-ingress-controller -n netscaler

           set ns config -IPAddress 198.168.0.4 -netmask 255.255.255.255
           set ns weblogparam -bufferSizeMB 3